Flame-91/18121_FTC2026/README.md

-## Welcome to the Offical Pedro Pathing Quickstart!

-Follow the steps on our [website](https://pedropathing.com/) to tune and setup!
-Feel Free to reach out on the [Offical Pedro Pathing Discord Server](https://discord.gg/2GfC4qBP5s)!
+# 18121 FTC 2026 Codebase – Decode Season

+Welcome to the official codebase for FTC Team 18121 Flame during the 2026 "Centerstage: Decode" season.
+This repository builds on top of [PedroPathing Quickstart](https://github.com/pedroSG94/Quickstart) and uses [FTCLib](https://github.com/FTCLib/FTCLib) to implement a clean, modular, and high-performance command-based robot architecture.

+This project represents our team's competitive software foundation for both autonomous and driver-controlled periods.